10 Quick and Easy Decluttering Ideas

 We’ve spent a lot of time so far this year going over some organizing basics.
 But I know some of you still feel a bit overwhelmed by the thought of decluttering your homes.

-This month, I want to help you with a quick start guide of what to toss, donate or recycle.
+This month, I want to help you with a decluttering quick start guide on what to toss, donate, or recycle.
 Below is a list of 10 items I’ve helped nearly every single one of my clients purge.
-They’re a great jumping off point because the decision-making process is pretty easy and it goes pretty quickly.
+They’re a great jumping-off point because the decision-making process is pretty easy and it goes pretty quickly.

 This is about going through the items and purging.
 It’s not about taking everything out of a drawer or cabinet and then organizing.
 This is all about getting rid of things you no longer need or want.